davis-tessa/vrover2018/README.md

 # House Rules:

-Some general coding hygene practices to make it easier for us to work together:

-•	Define human readable variables
+1. Define human readable variables so it’s easy for the rest of the team to tell what  you are doing (avoid using x, y, 1, etc.)

-•	##Comment, ##comment, ##comment!
+2. ##Comment, ##comment, ##comment!
 Every line that needs an explanation (unless it's ridiculous).
-For ourselves (it helps to verify the logic as we go) and for others – it sounds like we will be potentially passing this on to other teams
+For ourselves (it helps to verify the logic as we go) and for others – it sounds like we will be potentially passing this on to other team

-•	Most bugs are caused by spelling mistakes.
+3. Most bugs are caused by spelling mistakes or a mis-match in function definition between modules.
 Before assuming the logic is flawed, check your code:

   * Are there brackets in the wrong place or is there a bracket missing?
+  * Are there spelling mistakes?
+  * Did you forget the colon : when a function definition or if/while statement?

-  * Python is case sensitive: E.g. the gpio function PW
+  * Check for upper/lower case errors.
+Python is case sensitive: E.g. the gpio function PWM
+  * Are you using the same variable names as the rest of the team for the same function?
+  * Are you using the same version of python as specified at the top of the script?

 # vrover2018
 # driveme.py and driveme_test.py